Ideal Customer Profile B2B Full Guide

 So why do we have to go through all this trouble?
 How exactly can marketing specialists use ICP?
 With ICP, we get an effective tool that let the marketing team achieve the following benchmarks:

-If you specialize in different service lines or industries, you can use personalization based on client profiles and align outbound marketing (email, LinkedIn, Cing, cold calling, etc.) according to specific clients and it will be a really individual touchpoint for every client.
+If you specialize in different service lines or industries, you can use personalization based on client profiles and align outbound marketing (email, LinkedIn, Cing, cold calling, etc.) according to specific clients, and it will really be an individual touchpoint for every client.

-Sometimes, it’s possible to achieve such enlightenment that marketing professionals forget about the fear of spam filters and begin to send emails from the company’s main domain.
+Sometimes, it’s possible to achieve such a level of proficiency in personalizing the first contact that marketing professionals forget about the fear of spam filters and begin to send emails from the company’s main domain.
 When the level of personalization is high, the client treats the incoming emails as personal.

 2) Content Creation and SEO